DelisaRogger/CommunityScienceMuseum/README.md

 ## Description

 This project is a fully responsive and interactive website built to promote a Science Museum.
-It features different sections like current exhibits, upcoming events, a gallery, and a contact form.
+It features different sections like current special exhibitions, educational service, pictures, and a contact form.

 Key features of the website include:

-- Interactive gallery showcasing museum exhibits
+- Gallery showcasing museum exhibits
-- Dynamic event calendar displaying upcoming science events
+- Displaying special science event
 - Information about educational programs and resources for visitors
 - A fully responsive design for mobile and desktop users